Law School Graduation Requirements

-- Day Division: At least six semesters of study and 86 hours of credit.
+- Day Division Students must complete at least six semesters of study and 86 hours of credit.

-- Evening Division: At least eight semesters of study and 86 hours of credit.
+- Evening program Students must complete at least eight semesters of study and 86 hours of credit.

 In addition, students must complete a substantial percentage of credit and degree requirements at New England Law.
 Students may receive credit for summer study at another law school to decrease their course load during the academic year, providing they have obtained advance approval.